 The sending part of the content delivery can typically be modelled by at least the following parameters:

 - Maximum Transfer Unit: This determines the maximum packet size of the application.
 Typically, an application data unit is segmented into multiple packets for transfer for which none of the packets exceeds the maximum transfer unit.
-The delivery This is addressed in clause 5.7.2
+This is addressed in clause 5.7.2

 - Bitrate restrictions: the available bitrate from packager to UPF, i.e. from the content delivery sender to the 5G System.